Updated November 2025

 Tip: Ensure your LinkedIn profile is optimized to attract the right audience.

-How to optimize CTAs:
+How to optimize Calls to action (CTAs):

-Place CTAs strategically - in bios, captions, and website headers.
+In bios, captions, and website headers.

 It's all about strategy

 Success online isn’t about scale, it’s about strategy.
 Small businesses thrive when they embrace their strengths: agility, authenticity, and niche appeal.
+With the right voices, platforms, and formats, small businesses can grow sustainably while staying true to their values.